Cloufield/GWASTutorial/17_colocalization/README.md

 >[Coloc: a package for colocalisation analyses](https://chr1swallace.github.io/coloc/articles/a01_intro.html)

-# Coloc assuming multiple causal variants
+# Coloc assuming multiple causal variants or multiple signals

 When the single-causal variant assumption is violeted, several ways could be used to relieve it.